Last sign before exit

 Location: MEX-180d (Cancún - Merida)

 Sign on an antenna on the actual intersection.
-Because this is a cloverleaf, you'll see only one of the focals turning off here.
-The other focal of the cloverleaf is still ahead - you can actually see it turning off in the background.
+Because this is a cloverleaf, you'll see only one of the destinations for which you are to turn off here.
+The other focal point of the cloverleaf is still ahead - you can actually see it turning off in the background.

 Mexico